Home: The Fertility Solution

 During and IVF procedure the ovaries are over stimulated, more eggs are produced and the female pelvis is flodded with steroid hormones.
 The created immune suppressed environment by allowing pathogens to multiply will adversly effect the course of the pregnancy and the newborn.
 Since any type of infection in the human body has a cumulative effect, the chance of reversing the symptoms is inversely relates to the duration of the infection and to the structural damage it has already caused.
 The hormone, Estrogen produced by the ovaries governs female characteristics.
 Eliminating an infection that affects the ovaries helps balance the production of this hormone, thus prolonging youthful skin, bone strength, maintaining a healthy sex life, and preserve feminine emotional reserve.

+Based on our excellent results with antibiotic therapy we conclude that endometriosis is a form of PID caused by bacteria of high immunogenecity.
+Endometriosis is a condition that affects 10-15 percent of women during their reproductive years.
+Its presence can only be confirmed through laparoscopy.
 The common explanation for endometriosis is retrograde menstrual flow that allows fragments of the uterine lining to deposit inside the abdominal cavity.
 Endometrial tissue outside the uterus will bleed with every menstruation causing most women to experience pain around the time of their normal menstrual cycle.
 We believe, endometriosis only deposits on tissue surfaces that harbor harmful bacteria.

-includ pain, menstrual irregularitis, and infertility.
-The disease is only symptomatic during the reroductive years.
+Symptoms include pain, menstrual irregularitis, and infertility.
+The disease is only symptomatic during the reproductive years.
 The pelvic pain typically starts to intensify before menses and decreases with completion of menstrual flow.
-Premenstrual spotting, frequent or heavy periods and pain during intercourse are common.
+Premenstrual spotting, frequent or heavy periods and pain during intercourse are common.The most common locations for endometriosis are: ovaries, the Fallopian tubes, surface of the uterus, Cul-de-sac (the space between the rectum and uterus), bowels, bladder and rectum.

 Treatments currently recommended:

 There is a number of treatment methods offered, none is offering cure, rather just symptomatic reliefe.
 Expectant management, pain relief with nonsteroidal anti inflammatory drugs, birth control pills, medical therapy with progestins, danazol, or gonadotropin-releasing hormone analogs and surgical therapy.
-Combination therapy in often offered, when medical therapy is used before and/or after surgery.
+Combination therapy is often offered, when medical therapy is used before and/or after surgery.

-Our therapy:
+Our therapy

 All symptomes of endometriosos promptly and permanently disappear following an all out compregensive antibiotic therapy.
 Exceptions to this are the cases where a long-lasting process has lead to cyst formation or extensive scar tissue formed in the pelvis.

-Premenstrual Syndrome (PMSor by its psychiatric name Premenstrual Dysphoric Disorder (PMDD) is classified as a mental disease.
+or by its psychiatric name Premenstrual Dysphoric Disorder (PMDD) is classified as a mental disease.

 There are three groups of symptoms:

-1 physical: enlarged breasts, increased girt, weight gain, bloated abdomen,
+1. physical: enlarged breasts, increased girt, weight gain, bloated abdomen,

-2 affective: mood swings, emotional, anxious, weepy, sensitive, and
+2. affective: mood swings, emotional, anxious, weepy, sensitive, and

-3 behavioral: irritable, hostile, aggressive, restless,
+3. behavioral: irritable, hostile, aggressive, restless,

 These symptoms are linked to the luteal phase of the menstrual cycle and relieved soon after the onset of menses.
 The disorder is chronic, can last all through the reproductive years of a woman and exerts a major impact on personal relationships and occupational productivity for an estimated 6% of reproductive-aged women, a moderate impact on almost 20% of women, and it is believed that up to 90% of women experience one or the other symptoms through their reproductive years.